Solo Travel in Vietnam: Everything To Know!

 Safety tips for Vietnam

 Don’t carry too much cash: Vietnam is largely a cash-based society.
-But be smart, for example, don’t do what I did in 2015 and get £100 from the ATM en route to a night out (spoiler: I did not come home with it).
 Try to withdraw on your way to your accommodation, leave it there (in a hostel locker) and take out roughly what you’ll need for the day or evening.

 Wear a secure bag: Shoulder bags that can easily be pulled off by a passing moped aren’t a great idea in Vietnam.
 It’s fine to carry non-valuable items like this but I would recommend also wearing a cross-body bag with your money and phone.